 If the answers are yes, then it’s time to reach out to them.

-Using Hashtags to search for influencers
+Tactic 2: Using Hashtags to search for influencers

-#cafe might not get you far.
+#Cafe might not get you far.
 Because it doesn’t narrow the search at all, you will be left with a sea of millions of accounts.
 You need very specific tags.
 Search for your business name, something very specific about your company or a colloquial phrase in the language of your target customers.

-You can also look to your competitors accounts and see if people are using branded hashtags for their audience to contribute too.
+You can also look to your competitors’ accounts and see if people are using branded hashtags for their audience to contribute too.
 Find their top posts and you will find influencers relevant to your audience.

-Finding Influencers by Location.
+Tactic 3: Finding Influencers by Location.

 This one is great for targeting geographic areas with your influencer marketing campaigns.
 Searching the specific areas relevant to your customers is a great way to figure out who is popular and posting in those place.
 Simply search for your city, local areas of interest or even your competitors locations and look for the people who have the most popular posts in this location.
 You can look as broadly as the country you’re in, or as specific as “Hard Rock Cafe”.

-Micro-Bonus: double up and search for #Cityname.
+Bonus tip: double up and search for #Cityname.

 An agency can connect you with the influencers they have signed in house and can often help you plan and execute great campaigns.
 This is essentially talent management, and you should be prepared for an extra professional experience.

 Be sure to ask about workflow, view case studies and have a thorough understanding of the expectations you can have of the agency and influencer’s while working with them.
 It also doesn’t hurt to ask them what kind of tools they are using to run influencer campaigns, which can give you a lot of insight into what you’re really paying for.

 Relationships are also more easily handled by an agency than an ill-prepared brand.
 If you’re not capable of using tools to manage relationships in the long term, then an agency can massively ease this load.
 They have long term relationships based on contracts with large creators to lean on, giving them a strong upper hand in managing celebrity influencers.

-In a few clicks, you can use simple discovery filters to find your target audiences favorite Instagram influencer based on their age, gender, geography, general interests, brand interests and more.
+In a few clicks, you can use simple discovery filters to find your target audience’s favourite Instagram creators based on their age, gender, geography, general interests, brand interests and more.